ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ``s.controller.initializeLoop()`` snapshots Column Variables.
-``s.controller.isTerminateLoop()`` counts loop iterations, looks for convergence of Column Variables, and checks to see if the last loop iteration had an exception.
+``s.controller.isTerminateLoop()`` counts loop iterations, looks for convergence of Column Variables, and checks to see if the last loop iteration has an exception.
 For each formula column, there is a ``try except`` block that informs the API as to the formula being executed, executes the formula, and records any exception.